DataDog/yubikey/README.md

 see this [profile](https://keybase.io/trishankdatadog).

-If you have the [Keybase application](https://keybase.io/docs/the_app/install_macos) installed, you can import your Yubikey public key like this:
+If you have the [Keybase application](https://keybase.io/docs/the_app/install_macos) installed, you can import your YubiKey public key like this:

 ```bash
 $ keybase pgp select